Welcome to the fourth dimension. Time. Now take a deep breath. And release…

 The release party is at Amsterdam’s Paradiso on November 6.
 Oh, and the coolest thing: this album is also available in vinyl.
 Now there’s a ‘concept’!
 And a big thanks to Unfold for indulging the above advertorial.
 Maybe next time they’ll actually get paid — yet another ‘concept’.

 Today is Liberation Day.
 And it was 65 years ago that Canada liberated the Netherlands from Nazi German occupation.
 Sure, it was more of an “Allied” operation and the Poles did their bit to help out, but Canadians soldiers truly left their mark as they lingered in Amsterdam for months after.
-They even had their own Amsterdam guide book (pictured left, see full scan here).
+They even had their own Amsterdam guide book (pictured below left, see full scan here).

 By early 1946, venereal disease was skyrocketing and over 7000 babies were born out of wedlock (which is coincidentally around the same number as those Canadians who had died).
 Even today, when Canadian soldiers return to take part in the Remembrance Day ceremonies they are greeted by aging women with signs asking ‘Are you my Daddy?’.